jo-im/fire-tracker/app/styles/README.md

 Themes are merely design overrides for components or layout containers.
 They should only contain information on stuff like colors, icons, & fonts; themes should not have any influence on layout, or contain any stylistic choices that would break layout.

+## Edge Cases

+### Component Naming

+**What if I've got a component or element that's more of a container without much of a specific purpose?**

+Say you've got a part of your page that needs to contain a map and a description under that map.
+You could call such a component `map-with-description`.

+### What if I don't need to make a full "component"?

+If an element on a page isn't going to live anywhere else besides that page, and has little to no logic of its own, it probably doesn't make sense to run `ember g component` for that specific element.

+However, you should still generally treat this element as a component by giving it its own style sheet to keep its design separate from the page layout stylesheet.